LincolnLedet/LedetSite/README.txt

     del_object = allPlants.get(id=1)
     del_object.delete()

-    REMember to add these lines in the admin.py file so you can access them throught the control panel from .models import Plants
+    REMember to add these lines in the admin.py file so you can access them through the control panel from .models import Plants
     admin.site.register(Plants)